aarlin/eyes-of-glouphrie-puzzle-solver/README.md

 ## Why did I make this?
 Started playing OSRS again and came across this quest.
-I did this quest when I was younger, and when I was doing it again I had extreme trouble trying to get the correct amount to unlock the machine.
+I did this quest when I was younger, and when I was doing it again I had trouble trying to get the correct amount to unlock the machine.
 So I decided I'd make a program to help me see if I have the solution in my inventory

 First time implementing with Tkinter